javier-hernandezo/FaceQnet/README.md

 # FaceQnet
 FaceQnet: Quality Assessment for Face Recognition based on Deep Learning

-This repository contains the DNN FaceQnet presented in the paper: <a href="https://arxiv.org/abs/1904.01740" rel="nofollow">"FaceQnet: Quality Assessment for Face Recognition based on Deep Learning"</a>.
+This repository currently contains two different versions of FaceQnet:

+- FaceQnet v0: the version presented in the paper: <a href="https://arxiv.org/abs/1904.01740" rel="nofollow">"FaceQnet: Quality Assessment for Face Recognition based on Deep Learning"</a>.

+- FaceQnet v1: the version presented in the paper: <a href="https://arxiv.org/abs/2006.03298" rel="nofollow">"Biometric Quality: Review and Application to Face Recognition with FaceQnet"</a>.
+This is the most recent version of FaceQnet.

 FaceQnet is a No-Reference, end-to-end Quality Assessment (QA) system for face recognition based on deep learning.
 The system consists of a Convolutional Neural Network that is able to predict the suitability of a specific input image for face recognition purposes.